Telenav/cactus/README.md

-Cactus will recognize properties with the suffixes `.version`, `.prev.version`, and `.previous.version` as being _version indicating properties_, and will update them appropriately if the portion of the property name preceding the prefix is the name of a project family _or the `artifactId` of a specific project_ underneath the workspace it is building.
+Cactus will recognize properties with the suffixes `.version`, `.prev.version`, and `.previous.version` as being _version indicating properties_, and will update them appropriately if the portion of the property name preceding the suffix is the name of a project family _or the `artifactId` of a specific project_ underneath the workspace it is building.

 In the case of an artifact id, the prefix may be the artifact id verbatim, or may substitute `.` characters